weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

 * Scheduling (the core server manages it)
 * Communications (the libraries manage it)
 * User tracking (every command is stored in the database)
-* Complex deployments (e.g. load balancing: it is configured at WebLab-Deusto level)
+* Complex deployments (e.g., load balancing: it is configured at WebLab-Deusto level)